Clark L. Ziegler, Executive Director

 Gina Govoni, Homeownership Director

-Gina Govoni oversees the SoftSecond Loan Program, MHP's successful mortgage program for first-time homebuyers.
-She is responsible for the administration of a program that has made over 15,000 loans since it was created in 1991.
+Gina Govoni is the Massachusetts Housing Partnership’s Homeownership Director and oversees the SoftSecond Loan Program and the ONE Mortgage Program.
+She is responsible for the administration of a program that has made over 17,000 loans since it was created in 1991.
+Since 2010, she has led the redesign of SoftSecond into the ONE Mortgage Program.

-She is active in the affordable home mortgage field, serving on the board of the Massachusetts Homebuyer Education Collaborative and on the Mortgage Lending Committee of the Massachusetts Community and Banking Council.
-In addition, she is currently serving as the gubernatorial appointee and Chairman of the Board of Directors of the Natick Housing Authority.
+She is active in the affordable home mortgage field, serving on the Selection Committee of the Massachusetts Homeownership Collaborative and as Co-Chair the Mortgage Lending Committee of the Massachusetts Community and Banking Council.
+In addition, she served as the gubernatorial appointee to the Natick Housing Authority Board from 2009 until 2013, serving as Chair for three years of her appointment.

 Prior to MHP, she implemented a loan program for low-income families in southwestern Pennsylvania.
 A native of Springfield, Ma., she has a bachelor's degree from the University of Massachusetts at Amherst, and an MBA from Brandeis University.